Restoration Strategies Science Plan

 L-8 FEB Study

-The L-8 Flow Equalization Basin (FEB), is a 950-acre basin that can store nearly 45,000 ac-ft of water.
-The primary purposes of the L-8 FEB are to reduce peak stormwater flows, temporarily store stormwater runoff and improve water delivery to Stormwater Treatment Areas (STAs) STA-1E and STA-1W.
-This improved water delivery should enhance STA performance to achieve state water quality standards in the Everglades.
+The L-8 Flow Equalization Basin (FEB) is 950 acres in size and can store approximately 45,000 ac-ft of water.
+This FEB is used to reduce peak stormwater flows, temporarily store stormwater runoff, and improve water delivery to Stormwater Treatment Areas (STAs) STA-1E and STA-1W.
+Improved water delivery should enhance STA performance to achieve state water quality standards in the Everglades.

-In water year 2018 (WY2018: May 2017 to April 2018) the flow weighted mean concentration (FWMC) of total phosphorus (TP) in outflow from the L-8 FEB was higher than inflow WY2018.
-Potential sources of the increase TP in outflow include groundwater, levee sediment erosion, benthic sediment resuspension, and phosphorus release from aquatic plants and animals.
-The objective of this study is to determine the potential sources of this excess TP and to provide operational guidance to limit the occurrence of higher TP outflow than inflow.
+In water year 2018 (WY2018: May 2017 to April 2018), the flow weighted mean concentration (FWMC) of total phosphorus (TP) in outflow from the L-8 FEB was higher than inflow.
+Potential sources for this excess TP include groundwater, levee soil erosion, sediment resuspension, and P release from aquatic plants and animals.
+The objective of this study is to determine the potential sources of this excess TP and to provide operational guidance to limit the occurrence of higher TP outflow compared to TP inflow.

-- Phase I - evaluate vertical and horizontal water column phosphorus concentrations to determine if increased TP is related to water levels and/or groundwater interactions.
+Phase I evaluated vertical and horizontal water column phosphorus concentrations to determine if increased TP is related to water levels and/or groundwater interactions [1].
+This phase is complete.

-- Phase II - investigate the potential of levee sediment erosion and benthic sediment resuspension on TP concentration increases.
+Phase II investigated the potential of levee sediment erosion and benthic sediment resuspension on TP concentration increases [2, 3, 4].
+This phase is complete.

 Activities Completed and Current Status

-Phase I sampling of groundwater and waters within the L-8 FEB found much lower TP concentrations in groundwater samples than surface water samples [1].
-This result indicates that groundwater does not contribute to the intermittent high TP concentrations at the outflow site.
-Particulate P (PP) constitutes the majority fraction of TP in the surface water suggesting that resuspension, or introduction of sediments may be the source of PP in the FEB surface water, which in turn could contribute to the occasionally observed high TP concentrations at the outflow site.
+Phase I sampled groundwater and waters within the L-8 FEB and found much lower TP concentrations in groundwater than surface water samples [1, 4].
+This result indicates that groundwater did not contribute to the intermittent high TP concentrations at the outflow site.
+Particulate phosphorus (PP) constitutes the major fraction of TP in the surface water suggesting that resuspension, or introduction of sediments may be the source of PP in the FEB surface water, which could contribute to the previously observed high TP concentrations at the outflow site.

 Reports and Publications